-Use these fun gratitude activities for kids to teach kids more about gratitude and showing more gratitude in their lives!
-There are tons of gratitude ideas as well as free printable cards with activities to work on gratitude throughout the month!
+Use these fun gratitude activities for kids (and adults too!) to teach kids more about gratitude and showing more gratitude in their lives!
+There are tons of gratitude activity ideas as well as free printable cards with activities to work on gratitude throughout the month!

 As my boys get older, one of the things we are working on daily is trying to show more gratitude in our lives.
 It’s tough.
 They’ve been given a lot in their short lives, and I want to teach them not to take that for granted.